Thousands ignore ban in Paris to protest Israeli offensive in Gaza

 "It's a scandal that they're banning protests.
 It's our right.
 We were attacked with tear gas even though we didn't do anything," said 24-year old temp worker Sabrina, who declined to give her full name.

-In the Mediterranean port city of Marseilles, some 2,000 people marched peacefully on Saturday in an authorized demonstration.
+In the Mediterranean port city of Marseilles, some 2,000 people marched peacefully on Saturday in an authorised demonstration.

 France has both the largest Jewish and Muslim populations in Europe and flare-ups in the Middle East have often in the past added to tensions between the two communities.